Dunia is located in the Moru Kopjes in the south of central Serengeti.

 Drinks included: Most drinks are included except for premium wines and spirits.
 Bottled water is supplied in all the tents; travellers should not drink from the tap.

 Solo Travel: Dunia is one of the Serengeti’s better camps for a solo safari holiday.
 It’s great for the migration (around Dec-Mar), but also good at other times; you can fly here, sharing the camp’s safari activities and communal dining; and its single supplement is low.See more ideas for Solo Travel in Tanzania

-Attitude towards children: Dunia welcomes children aged seven years and older.
+Attitude towards children: Dunia welcomes children aged six years and older.

-Property’s age restrictions: Children aged seven and over are welcome.
+Property’s age restrictions: Children aged six and over are welcome.

 Special activities & services: There is a small selection of board games in the main area.

 Generally recommended for children: Although the camp accepts children aged seven and up, it is a wild, unfenced camp and so Expert Africa would not recommend it for children under 12.